KonradJuenger/QuickCrop/README.md

 # Quick Crop

-Quick Crop is a desktop tool for preparing images for Instagram.
+QuickCrop is a desktop tool for preparing images for social media.
 It provides interactive cropping, batch processing, and organization features.

 ## Features